If you thought blogging was reserved for those who know HTML, think again.

 The only acronyms you need to know about are as follows:

 - WYSIWYG: This stands for “What you see is what you get.”
 This acronym was first introduced around 1995 and was developed to help people who don’t know code build websites.
 With WYSIWYG platforms, people no longer had to know the complex code that was needed to change text color or add an image to a post.
 Instead, they could simply select an option from an easy drop-down menu.
-Many of today’s drag-and-drop DIY website building platforms like Squarespace use WYSIWYG.
+Many of today’s drag-and-drop DIY page builder plugins like Elementor use WYSIWYG.

 - CMS: CMS stands for “Content Management System” and it’s the main reason that people who don’t know code are able to create beautiful websites and blogs in an instant.
 A CMS allows users to enter content and change the traits of a page without ever having to alter the page’s code.